 Conservation and Management Measures (CMMs) describe binding decisions relating to conservation and management measures addressed to members of the Commission and Cooperating non-members.
 Resolutions describe non-binding statements and recommendations addressed to members of the Commission and Cooperating non-members.
 Both are sequentially numbered and include the year of adoption.

 Some CMM's will remain unchanged each year.
 However, when changes to existing CMMs or if new CMMs are agreed by the Commission there is usually a 60-day period after the regular WCPFC annual session ends, and before the decision comes into effect.
 Occasionally, the Commission agrees to delay the start date of a CMM to allow more time for Members to implement the decision, and this will be specified in the body of the CMM.
 In other instances, the rules and requirements in a CMM are specific to set periods of time.
+An enhanced CMM page is also available at this link: http://cmm.wcpfc.int and this provides additional details on effective dates for CMMs, key obligations in CMMs, evaluation criteria used by TCC and CCMs quantitative limits.

-If ROP observers have any questions on how to interpret a CMM, they are encouraged to first contact the coordinator of their national or sub regional Observer Programme, or if not available observers can contact the Compliance Manager or the ROP Coordinator at the Commission Secretariat.
+If ROP observers have any questions on how to interpret a CMM, they are encouraged to first contact the coordinator of their national or sub regional Observer Programme, General inquiries can also be sent to the Secretariat at wcpfc@wcpfc.int

-CMM's in the tables below are current from Feb 16th 2022, to Feb 2023.
-(Unless otherwise stated in the CMM)
+CMM's in the tables are current from Feb 6th, 2024, to Feb 2025 (Unless otherwise stated in the CMM).

-CMM's related to observer work are listed in Bold Font, other current CMM's not contained in this booklet are listed for reference and are available on the WCPFC Website "WCPFC .INT"
+CMM's relevant to observer work and responsibilities are listed in Bold Font, current CMM's not relevant to observer roles are listed for reference, and are available on the Commission Website "WCPFC.int"